0ldcamel/blog/_posts/2024-10-17-Beginning-of-a-Journey.md

 ## Understanding His Aspirations

 We sat down with him one evening, eager to hear about his dreams and goals.
 He spoke passionately about his interest in engineering, inspired by his love for building and problem-solving.
-His eyes lit up as he described his ideal college experience: a place where he could dive deep into his studies, participate in hands-on projects, and be part of a vibrant community.
+His voice fillied with excitement as he described his ideal college experience: a place where he could dive deep into his studies, participate in hands-on projects, and be part of a vibrant community.

 ## Celebrating Academic Achievements